buhrmi/buhrmi/README.md

 I'm currently trying to become a full-time live coder on Twitch.
 Come hop into my [Twitch channel](https://twitch.tv/buhrmitv) and say hi to a lonely simp.

+Want to work together?
+Send over an [email](mailto:buhrmi@gmail.com) and lets talk about your ideas.

 ### Current projects

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)